 It is a therapeutic procedure that combines the principles of massage and acupuncture without the use of needles.
-The massage is performed on the skin with the tip (pulp) of the thumb and / or the middle fingers with small movements and pressure in certain areas of the body where there are circular acupuncture points.
+The massage is performed on the skin with the tip (pulp) of the thumb and the middle fingers with small movements and pressure in somebody regions where there are circular acupuncture points.

 What is the origin of the acupressure technique?

-It is believed that acupuncture (Bhedan Karma, as it is known by the Indians) and acupressure (Marma Chiktsa) are born with the appearance of the wise Ayurvedic medicine (considered the oldest medicine of all), in ancient India.
-Such precious knowledge was translated from Sanskrit (ancient Indo-Aryan language) into other languages and later taken to Egypt, China, Japan, Persia and other regions of the East.
+It is believed that acupuncture (Bhedan Karma, as the Indians know it) and acupressure (Marma Chiktsa) were born with the appearance of the wise Ayurvedic medicine (considered the oldest medicine of all) in ancient India.
+Such precious knowledge was translated from Sanskrit (ancient Indo-Aryan language) into other languages and later taken to Egypt, China, Japan, Persia, and other regions of the East.

-The Chinese have made an enormous contribution to the development of acupuncture, once it came to be practiced freely in China, since at one time Ayurvedic medicine was banned in India by orders of the invaders.
+The Chinese made an enormous contribution to the development of acupuncture once it came to be practiced freely in China since, at one time, Ayurvedic medicine was banned in India by orders of the invaders.

 With the political independence of India, Indian Ayurvedic medicine is practiced again in their home country.
-And in other countries such as Japan, acupressure generalized.
+And in other countries, such as Japan, acupressure is generalized.

 What are the indications?

-The digitopuntua is recommended for various treatments for both chronic diseases and those that are newly diagnosed, always seeking harmony between body and mind.
+The digitopuntua is recommended for various treatments for both chronic and newly diagnosed diseases, always seeking harmony between body and mind.
 These are some of the dysfunctions that can be exploited under this method:

-Some of the persistent painful symptoms may be indicative of a serious illness, which requires a rigorous clinical evaluation, so that it can be adequately addressed.
+Some persistent painful symptoms may indicate a severe illness, which requires a rigorous clinical evaluation to be adequately addressed.

 Yes.
 Its importance is recognized by traditional medicine: Indian, Chinese and Japanese.
 Since 1995, allopathic medicine has recognized acupuncture as an effective therapeutic method in some Latin American countries.

 Can this technique also be used to prevent diseases?

-Through the proper and regular practice of acupressure can improve and promote self-healing ability of the body’s immunity; stimulating blood circulation, increases vitality, combats stress, among other diseases.
+The proper and regular practice of acupressure can improve and promote the self-healing ability of the body’s immunity, stimulating blood circulation, increasing vitality, combats stress, among other diseases.